canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "I think there are some friends of yours in here, in fact.
 But there's quite a queue.
 Not everyone's wired up, yet.
 We keep them sleepy until the surgical team can get to them."

+Some of my friends.
+She said it so casually I almost didn't register it.
+It was too much to take in what that would mean, that somewhere in this morgue-like room, someone *else* I'd mourned might be sleeping quietly in a cradle of wires. *Technical questions*...
+Ask technical questions.
+If I understood what I was seeing, I could figure out how to feel about it.

 "You're taking people who'd kill themselves and signing them up to experimental neurosurgeries?
 Should I ask the success rate?"

 "You shouldn't."
 Yeong-Mi said, abruptly serious.
-"But they're working on it."
+"I asked that too, and they promised they're working on it."

 "Oh..."